vasilymilovidov/useless-looper/README.md

 # useless-looper
-A toy audio looper written in Rust using [GPUI](https://github.com/zed-industries/zed/tree/main/crates/gpui).
+A toy audio looper written in Rust using [GPUI](https://github.com/zed-industries/zed/tree/main/crates/gpui) for UI and [kittyaudio](https://github.com/zeozeozeo/kittyaudio) for audio.
 Main purpose is to learn the GPUI library.
+Very WIP.

 ## Run
 ```